olendorf/github_for_researchers/_units/collaborating_with_github.md

 ---
-layout: page
+layout: page   # This is required
-title: Working With GitHub
+title: Collaborating With GitHub   # This is required

 order: 30

 duration: 20

 tutorial: true  # Set to true if you want this page displayed as a web page
 instructors_notes: true  # Set to true if you want this displayed in instructors notes

-# Provide a brief description of what the unit is about.
-You can use markdown
-# notation for this.
 description: |
-  Once you have established both local and remote repositories. you can getting to work.
-  Similar to versioning a local project with staging and commits, there are really only two commands you use a lot. **Push** and **Pull** which you have already encountered.
+  One of the biggest benefits of GitHub is how it facilitates collaboration on a number of different levels.
+Over the years, a culture has grown up around GitHub that specifies several conventions that facilitate collaboration.

+  In this section, we will learn how to copy repositories, add collaborators to our own repositories and even collaborate with people we may not know at all.

 instructors_note: |
-  just some filler for now.
+  This is pulled from `page.instructors_note`, and combined with the `page.description` field.